 My name is Daniel Eskridge, and I’m an artist…at least I am some of the time.
 I have a day job as a software engineer.
 But in my spare time, I create art.

 I grew up in north Georgia in the metro Atlanta area, and I live there now, north of the city a bit.
-I’m in my late forties, married, and have three kids.
+I’m in my fifties, married, and have three kids.

 I’m a classically trained artist in such formats as drawing, painting, sculpture and photography and have degrees in both art and computer science from the University of Georgia (Go Dawgs!).

 For many years, I primarily did oil and acrylic paintings.
 However, being a software engineer by day, I’ve always been around computers and have was experimenting with digital as far back as the mid 1980’s.
-When my youngest son was born though, I decided to get the hazardous chemicals out of the house (which included all my oil paints), and I went all digital.
+When my youngest son was born though, I decided to get the hazardous chemicals out of the house (which included all my oil paints), and I went all digital for many years.
+Lately, though, I’ve been returning to traditional materials and have been creating original oil pastel works.

 I first started to like art when I was a kid.
 I read lots of science fiction and fantasy novels and was always fascinated by the cover illustrations.
 I first learned to make art by copying such artists as Larry Elmore, Keith Parkinson, Michael Whelan, Boris Vallejo and Frank Frazetta.